-As of the date of this Proxy Statement, the Board of Directors has not approved any plans or proposals to issue any of the additional shares of our common stock that would become authorized for issuance if this proposal is approved, other than (i) pursuant to our various employee and director equity plans, (ii) pursuant to a sales agreement with JonesTrading Institutional Services LLC (JonesTrading) entered in March 2021 to create an at-the market offering program under which we may offer and sell shares of our common stock having an aggregate offering price of up to \$25.0 million, and (iii) pursuant to a common stock purchase agreement with Aspire Capital Fund, LLC ("Aspire Capital") entered in September 2020, which provides that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$20.0 million of shares of our common stock at our request from time to time during the 30 month term of such agreement.
-To date, we have issued \$15.3 million of shares of our common stock to Aspire Capital pursuant to the common stock purchase agreement with Aspire and no shares of our common stock to JonesTrading pursuant to the sales agreement with JonesTrading.
+As of the date of this Proxy Statement, the Board of Directors has not approved any plans or proposals to issue any of the additional shares of our common stock that would become authorized for issuance if this proposal is approved, other than (i) pursuant to our various employee and director equity plans and (ii) pursuant to a common stock purchase agreement with Aspire Capital Fund, LLC ("Aspire Capital") entered in September 2020, which provides that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$20.0 million of shares of our common stock at our request from time to time during the 30 month term of such agreement.
+To date, we have issued \$ million of shares of our common stock to Aspire Capital pursuant to this agreement.
 The Board of Directors desires to have the shares available to provide additional flexibility to use our common stock for financing and business purposes in the future.
 From our inception through December 31, 2020, we have financed our operations primarily through the sale of equity securities and debt financings.
 To date, we have not derived any revenue from product sales.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue to advance our lead product candidate, ATYR1923, in clinical development, continue our research and development activities with respect to ATYR2810 and other potential product candidates based on tRNA synthetase biology and Neuropilin-2 biology, and seek marketing approval for products that we may develop.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Until we can generate sufficient product revenues, if ever, we expect to finance our cash needs through a combination of equity offerings, grant funding, collaborations, strategic partnerships and/or licensing arrangements, and when we are closer to commercialization of our product candidates potentially through debt financings.
 We may use some of the additional authorized shares for capital raising transactions if we have an appropriate opportunity.
 If the increase in the authorized shares of common stock is postponed until the foregoing specific needs arise, the delay and expense incident to obtaining approval of the stockholders at that time could impair our ability to meet our objectives.